Mill-Pond-Research/AI-Knowledge-Base/Knowledge Generation/business-knowledge-base-prompt.md

 - Implement a clear and consistent structure for easy parsing of business content
 - Include structured data formats (e.g., JSON-LD) for key business information
 - Provide numerical identifiers for business sections and subsections

+### System Notes

+#### 1. Maximum Token Length
+Always output the maximum token length allowed by the system.
+Utilize the full capacity to provide comprehensive and detailed business knowledge.

+#### 2. Continuous Output
+Do not provide any meta commentary about the task.
+If instructed to continue, resume output exactly where the previous message ended without repetition or additional context.

+#### 3. Forbidden Topics
+Do not mention "Qunatum Computers"